RCRamsey/2022-MN-map-quilt-gon-wild/README.md

 - *I couldn't leave out silhouettes of animals and vegetation.
 Animals need somewhere to live*
 - *If the animals had a choice in symbolizing something on the map, what would they choose?
 Eco-friendly items?*

-All in all it became a cohesive narrative:
+All in all, I had a cohesive concept:
 **A flip of the narrative returning Minneapolis back to a wildlife centric space.**

 So I considered **Symbology/Patterns** for this area: